 Yale’s departments and programs constitute the center for most graduate student intellectual and social life at Yale.
-They comprise vital communities of scholars who share a common interest in advancing a particular discipline, and graduate students and faculty alike gain immeasurably from their intellectual and disciplinary collaborations.
+They comprise vital communities of faculty and students from around the world and with diverse backgrounds who share a common interest in advancing a particular discipline.
+Graduate students and faculty alike gain immeasurably from their intellectual and disciplinary collaborations.
 Yale’s excellent laboratory facilities, unique museum collections, and tremendous library holdings all enrich the experience of a Yale University graduate education.

 Use Programs and Policies as a guide throughout your graduate study at Yale.
 It includes practical information about registration, financial aid, teaching experiences, University resources available to you, and the full range of assistance provided by the Graduate School.
 All of us in the Graduate School wish you good fortune as you pursue your advanced degree, and we want you to contact us if we can help you along the way.
-Graduate study is exhilarating and life-changing.
-For well over a century Yale has prepared women and men for truly extraordinary careers across many old, new, and evolving disciplines.
+Graduate study is exhilarating and life changing.
+For well over a century Yale has prepared students for truly extraordinary careers across many old, new, and evolving disciplines.